INDAPlus20/AssignmentsInstructions/rust-task-2/README.md

 ### Kattis problems

-This week, you're going to learn the basics of Rust by solving [Kattis](https://kth.kattis.com) problems.
+This week you're going to learn the basics of Rust by solving [Kattis](https://kth.kattis.com) problems.
 For each problem, create one Rust crate in `<KTH_ID>-task-2`.
 Include a screenshot of your Kattis submission to prove solution.
 See `./minimal_scalar_product` for a Kattis solution example.

 Solve at least two of the following problems:
 - [Summera tal](https://kth.kattis.com/problems/kth.javap.sumsort)